zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

 * Just as with functions we provide a full and a simplified template.
   The simplified template is also accepted.
 The syntax used in the simplified template should only be used if you are familiar with Doxygen.
-If you are having problems getting the documentation to generate properly use the full template.
+Use the full template if you are having problems getting the documentation to generate properly.

 Define Comment Templates
 ************************